gurjindersinghkhalsa/JavaScriptBasics/README.md

 Syntax 1 - parseInt(string) // string value to be parse

 Syntax 2 - parseInt(string, radix) // radix is an integer between 2 and 36 that represents the radix.
 The base in mathematical numeral systems

+A radix of 10 converts from a decimal number, 8 converts from octal, 16 from hexadecimal, and so on.
 ```javascript
 console.log(parseInt('100',10)); // 100
 ```